Primary & Kindergarten

-Designed for exploration of the senses.
-Here the children interact with textures, sound, weight, color, smell, and more.
+Designed for exploration of the senses, sensorial area activities are designed to create interactions with textures, sound, weight, color, smell, and more.
 This area develops the concept of grading materials by different characteristics, including largest to smallest and thickest to thinnest.

 Beginning with conversation, the child is introduced to various vocabulary-building activities such as picture matching, object discrimination, sequence stories and go-together cards.
-The language area progresses on to reading folders and sentence building and develops the child’s writing through metal insets, stencils of various shapes designed to teach the child the formation of letters.
+The language area progresses on to reading folders and sentence building, developing the child’s writing through metal insets as well as stencils of various shapes designed to teach the child the formation of letters.

-Starts with the child building a strong foundation of numbers using manipulative materials.
-This gives them a clear understanding of math in a concrete format so they can move onto abstract concepts.
-Linear counting, decimal system, addition, multiplication, subtraction, and division are also introduced when the child shows signs of readiness.
+Building a strong foundation of numbers using manipulative materials gives children a clear understanding of math in a concrete format that sets them up for success when they progress to abstract concepts.
+Linear counting, decimal system, addition, multiplication, subtraction, and division are introduced as the child shows signs of readiness.

-Introduces the concept of land, air and water.
-The globe of the world is introduced in two forms, one as land, air and water, the other more specific to continents and bodies of water.
+At the Primary level, the initial focus of Geography is on the concepts of land, air and water.
+The globe of the world is introduced in two forms: one as land, air and water, the other more specific to continents and bodies of water.
 There is a detailed puzzle map of every continent.
 When a continent is introduced, countries within the continent are discussed along with animals, food and clothing.

-Is a very broad area of study.
-It is an area that can be guided by the interest of the children.
+A very broad area of study, Science activities are guided by the interest of the children.
 The common areas of study are plant/animal, vertebrate/invertebrate, study of life cycles of plants and animals, including dinosaurs, mammals and reptiles.
 Physical Science is also incorporated into the science curriculum.

 Includes the study of art appreciation, studying the life and work of various artists.
 An important part of the art area is skill development, tracing, cutting, lacing, and more.
 Once children master skills they can move onto more complex works of art.
 Children use real art materials like watercolors and oil pastels to develop an appreciation of art at a young age.

-Is heard daily throughout the school.
-Classes share music together at their daily circle time, an important part of the day for community building.
+Heard daily throughout the school, classes share music together at their daily circle time, an important part of the day for community building.
 Music is incorporated through song, dance and introductions to different instruments.
 In addition, each class enjoys a weekly music class with a certified music instructor.

 Outdoor Science Lab